sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-then use the [check-rabbitmq-check sensu plugin][12] to create checks for both the keepalives and results queue based on your benchmarks.
+Then you can use the [check-rabbitmq-check plugin][12] to create checks for both the keepalives and results queues based on your benchmarks.
-The below check definition uses 250 as the normal depth for both queues.
+The following check definition uses 250 as the normal depth for both queues.

 {{< highlight json >}}
 {